ngageoint/mage-server/docs/domain.md

 An event defines the observation data participants can submit.
 Events may define one or more forms into which participants enter observation data about a subject.
 Each form defines one or more form fields of varying types into which a participant enters a data value of the field's type, such as a date, text, number, email, etc.  An event may impose validation rules on submitted observations, such as minimum and/or maximum number of entries for a given form.
 Form fields may impose validation rules on individual data values, such as required vs. optional, minimum and/or maximum numeric values, text input patterns, or allowed attachment media types.

 ### Participant
-A participant is a user that has access to the data associated with a specific event, as well as to submit observations for the event.
+A participant is a user that has access to the data associated with a specific event, as well as access to submit observations for the event.

 ### Field Participant
 A field participant is a participant of an event that is actively collecting observations for the event using a mobile device.

 ### Monitor
-A monitor is a participant of an event that is not actively collecting data for the event in the field.
+A monitor is a user that has access to view data associated with an event, but not to create or modify data for the event.

 ### Location
 A location is the reported geospatial position of a field participant.
 Locations, therefore, only exist within the scope of an event.